joyent/conch-api/docs/modules/Conch::Controller::RackLayout.md

 ## find\_rack\_layout

-Chainable action that uses the `layout_id` value provided in the stash (usually via the request URL) to look up a build, and stashes the query to get to it in `layout_rs`.
+Chainable action that uses the `layout_id` value provided in the stash (usually via the request URL) to look up a layout, and stashes the query to get to it in `layout_rs`.

 ## create